troycomi/intermediate-vim/4_add_numbers/README.md

 make however many copies you want, then block select the numbers and `gC-a`.
 The advantage is it doesn't occupy a register and you can increment anywhere in the line.
 Things are more challenging if each line builds on the last.

+Try one method to fill in the missing assert lines.